 These people, known as intended parents, will shape your surrogacy experience.
-You’ll develop a close, personal relationship with them, along the way learning all about who they are and what led them to choose surrogacy in the first place.
+You’ll develop a close, personal relationship with them, along the way learn all about who they are and what led them to choose surrogacy in the first place.

-Every intended parent’s story is different, but there are usually some common themes when it comes to why they pursue surrogacy.
 It’s important to understand what many intended parents have gone through before you decide to become a surrogate for them — not only so you can know what to expect from a relationship with them but so you can understand just how important your decision is to them.

 Who Are Intended Parents?

-In many cases, intended parents are people who have tried for years to have a biological child, either naturally or through the in vitro process.
+In many cases, intended parents are people who have tried for years to have a biological child, either naturally or through the in-vitro process.
 They want so badly to be parents that they’re willing to do anything to achieve this dream, even pursue the expensive surrogacy process.

 Intended parents can include all kinds of couples and single people; there is no “typical” intended parent.
 For example, intended parents can be:

 - Single men who want a child

 - Single women who cannot carry a child to term themselves, due to infertility or health risks